JMorris1575/christmas17/docs/new_apps.rst

-   choice_number, Integer, primary_key=True, so that responses may be moved question, ForeignKey, 'TriviaQuestion', which question this refers to choice_text, CharField, , the possible answer correct, Boolean, , True if correct, False otherwise
+   choice_number, Integer, primary_key=True, so that responses may be moved question, ForeignKey, 'TriviaQuestion', which question this refers to choice_text, CharField, , the possible answer correct, Boolean, , True if correct False otherwise

 |